 - America Saves the Day: Originally subverted, then applied when the Justice League, an American team, took over the Guardian's role.

-- Back from the Dead: When the Global Guardians made their return in Green Lantern following Infinite Crisis its restore included some of the New Guardians, who had been killed off years ago.
+- Back from the Dead: When the Global Guardians made their return in Green Lantern following Infinite Crisis its return included some of the The New Guardians, who had been killed off years ago.
 Some of these members were then killed by Prometheus in Justice League: Cry for Justice.